 All total phosphorus sample results during 1990-1999 for selected rivers were used with corresponding average daily flow data to calculate mean phosphorus loads for the period using load estimation procedures provided by the FLUX program (Walker, 1987, 1996).
 Then, individual phosphorus results were randomly eliminated from the data set and the mean loads were recalculated using progressively smaller sample sizes.
 The precision of the mean load estimates (expressed as 95% confidence intervals) were examined as a function of sample size.
+Sample sizes down to 20 demonstrated similar precision of the mean loading estimates while sample sizes of 10 indicated considerably increased variability around the mean.
+Sample sizes greater than 20 yielded diminishing returns of improved precision.
+Based on this, at that time, a target of 20 high flow sample events was implemented for the monitoring program.

-The results of this analysis are shown in Figure 4 for the Missisquoi River.
-Similar findings were produced using data from other tributaries.
-When sample size increases from 10 to 20, there is a large improvement in the precision of the mean loading estimate.
-Samples sizes greater than 20 yield diminishing returns of improved precision.
-Subsequent operational experience has demonstrated the actual number of high flow events practically available for sampling is less than 20.
-A modified target Figure 4.
-Precision of mean total phosphorus loading of 13 high flow sampling events per year on each tributary was established in 2015.
+Subsequent operational experience has demonstrated the actual number of high flow events practically available for sampling is less than the targeted 20.
+Further, the randomness of high flow events presents logistical challenges to attaining the targeted number of high flow events.
+In 2015, a modified target of 13 high flow sampling events per year on each tributary was established.
 This represents 70% (~staff resources available in a given 365 day period) of the highest 5% of 365 daily flow values (~18) for each tributary.
-In addition, 4 low flow total phosphorus samples per year will be obtained in order to define the concentration vs. flow relationship over the full range of flow conditions for each tributary.
+A re-run of the FLUX program similar to that done in 2000 was performed in 2017 to determine if a sample size of 13 would yield sufficient precision of the mean loading estimates so as to provide reliable and meaningful tributary loading estimates.
+Results of this analyses are presented in Figure 4 for the Missisquoi River under 3 different time spans.
+Similar results were obtained for other tributaries.
+Based on this, a target of 13 high flow sampling events on each tributary would seem to be both statistically valid as well as logistically achievable.
+In addition, 4 low flow total phosphorus samples per year will continue to be obtained in order to define the concentration vs. flow relationship over the full range of flow conditions for each tributary.